svenhjol/Charm/docs/index.md

 ---

 # Charm
-Charm is a **Forge Mod** for **Minecraft 1.15**, inspired by [Quark](https://quark.vazkii.us/), that adds to the vanilla experience of Minecraft without drastically changing its gameplay.
+Charm is a **Fabric Mod** (Forge version coming soon!) for **Minecraft 1.16.3**, inspired by [Quark](https://quark.vazkii.us/), that adds to the vanilla experience of Minecraft without drastically changing its gameplay.
 Charm does not require **Quark** to be installed but is designed to play nicely with it and extend some of its features.

 It's a *modular* mod in that you can turn on or off any of the mod features via the config file.